 There were 252 species of flowering and non-flowering plants found which included 94 families and 119 genera.
 Common plants are from the families Euphorbiaceae and Lauraceae.
 A total of 69 plant species were used by the surrounding community for treatment.
 At present, all specimens are collected and stored at the Leiden Museum in Netherlands.

 For birds, Ruteng Nature Reserve is a ‘capital’ of Flores birds, to represent all habitat of Flores Birds.
-More than 70 species found in this area including Flores endemics such as Flores Scops-owl (Otus alfredi), Flores Hawk-eagle (Nisaetus floris), Flores Crow (Corvus florensis), Flores Lorikeet (Trichoglossus weberi), Flores Shortwing (Brachypteryx floris), Flores Flowerpecker (Dicaeum rhodopygiale), Wallace’s Scops-owl (Otus silvicola), Crested Heleia (Heleia dohertyi), Cream-browed Heleia (Heleia superciliaris), Thick-billed Heleia (Heleia crassirostris), Flores Minivet (Pericrocotus lansbergeiand), Bare-throated Whistler (Pachycephala nudigula), Brown capped fantail (Rhipidura diluta) and Flores Green Pigeon (Treron floris).
+More than 100 species found in this area including Flores endemic birds such as Flores Scops-owl (Otus alfredi), Flores Hawk-eagle (Nisaetus floris), Flores Crow (Corvus florensis), Flores Lorikeet (Trichoglossus weberi), Flores Shortwing (Brachypteryx floris), Flores Flowerpecker (Dicaeum rhodopygiale), Wallace’s Scops-owl (Otus silvicola), Crested Heleia (Heleia dohertyi), Cream-browed Heleia (Heleia superciliaris), Thick-billed Heleia (Heleia crassirostris), Flores Minivet (Pericrocotus lansbergeiand), Bare-throated Whistler (Pachycephala nudigula), Brown capped fantail (Rhipidura diluta) and Flores Green Pigeon (Treron floris).

 In Ruteng Nature Reserve also found any mammals and some of them are endemic such as Flores Giant Rat (Papagomys armandvillei), Flores long-nosed rat (Paulamys naso), Nusatenggara short-nosed fruit bat (Cynopterus nusatenggara).
 Other mammals: Long-tailed macaque (Macaca fascicularis), Malayan Porcupine (Hystrix brachyura), Indonesian wild boar (Sus scrofa vittatus) and Asian palm civet (Paradoxurus hermaphroditus)